r3ply/r3ply.com/content/_index.md

 ### What about privacy?
 Emails addresses are automatically converted to private but unique hashes before comments are published.

+### Can people choose a "nickname" to associate with a comment?
+In the future, maybe.
+I'm thinking about adding a feature that will allow people to optionally sign their emails with a nickname they'd like shown next to their comment.

 ### How do I integrate r3ply with my at site?
 For the time being, I just just have a GitHub "integration" built, for my own site's needs, however in the future further integrations can be built and you can also easily author your own and expose a webhook.